-Based on these experiments, methods, and overall evaluation, the New EnviroSoxx filtration media has the ability to increase performance and remove a wider variety of stormwater pollutants - for both first flush and multi-event exposure conditions, with consistent performance over multiple storm events.
+Based on these experiments, methods, and overall evaluation, EnviroSoxx has the ability to maintain performance and remove a wide variety of stormwater pollutants over multi-event exposure conditions.
 In addition, design and installation of multiple EnviroSoxx can significantly increase pollutant removal performance and further decrease concentrations of stormwater pollutants, which is a unique distinction with this stormwater treatment technology.

-Based on this study, using three EnviroSoxx more than doubled pollutant removal efficiency on average.
+Based on this study, using three EnviroSoxx nearly doubled soluble pollutant removal efficiency on average.
 It should be noted that additional EnviroSoxx (more than three) may provide even greater filtration capability and pollutant removal performance.
 Furthermore, if combined with particulate or sediment bound pollutant fractions, as is commonly exhibited in the field, these total removal efficiencies will be significantly higher (i.e. soluble + particulate = total pollutant).
 This new research provides science-based evidence that this technology can be a very effective best management practice and stormwater treatment system used in a comprehensive treatment train design approach to meet a variety of industrial and municipal stormwater permit requirements.